Services For Disabled Students

 All the services that Careers and Employability offers are available to students with or without a disability.
 As a disabled student, however, you will already be aware that you often need to plan ahead in order to ensure you anticipate and overcome any potential challenges.
 Careers and Employability is here to support you in exploring and deciding upon the best career options for you and then progressing to employment, voluntary work or further study.
 You can use the service at any stage of your degree or postgraduate study/research - the sooner the better.

-These sessions enable you to make initial contact with us for advice on researching information, careers decision making, work experience, access to vacancies, help with application and much more.
-These are held in the Careers and Employability Centre on a sign-up basis and some can also be booked online through Career Hub.
-If you would find it difficult to have a discussion with background noise and/or with other students present please ask at reception for an interview and we will arrange this for you.
+These appointments enable you to make initial contact with us for advice on researching information, career decision making, work experience, access to vacancies, help with applications and much more.
+These are held virtually via Teams or in the Careers and Employability Centre and can be booked online through Career Hub.
+If you find it difficult to have a discussion with background noise and/or with other students present, or require any other form of adjustment, please ask at reception for an interview and we will arrange a quiet space in which to see you.

-We offer interviews to enable an in-depth, confidential discussion of career issues.
-If you require any specific accommodations within the interview please let us know in advance and we will ensure that this is organised.
+We offer guidance interviews to enable an in-depth, confidential discussion of career issues.
+Again, you can book these through Career Hub.
+If you require any specific accommodations within the interview, please let us know in advance and we will ensure that this is organised.